 Scholars are required to purchase their insurance and insurance for their dependents upon arrival in the U.S. with a Marquette Form DS-2019 and J-1 or J-2 status.
 Payment will be made at OIE by check or money order.
 Renewal of coverage must be paid in a timely manner.

 Using the Insurance:

 New insurance cards are issued each August for the new policy year.
 The cards are sent to OIE.
 Students and Scholars are expected to come to OIE to pick up their insurance card in a timely manner.
 The insurance card should be kept safe and presented whenever visiting a doctor.
-It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine.
+It should also be presented to the pharmacist when presenting a doctor’s written order for medicine.

-Marquette University Medical Clinic (for students only)
+Marquette University Medical Clinic Main (for students only)

 Schroeder Health Complex, lower level

 545 N. 15th St.

 When indicated, the medical clinic will make referrals to private doctors.
 When the Marquette clinic is closed, students should visit a local Urgent Care Clinic.
 Students should not visit the local hospital emergency room for routine medical problems (e.g. colds, aches and pains, etc.)